-Andrzej Duda of the Law and Justice Party (PiS) will serve a second presidential term in Poland.
-The faint hope of an early exit poll, which suggested Rafał Trzaskowski of the right-liberal Civic Platform (PO) might eke out a narrow victory over Duda, proved illusory.
+In July, Andrzej Duda of the Law and Justice Party (PiS) was elected to serve a second presidential term in Poland, in a narrow victory over Rafał Trzaskowski of the right-liberal Civic Platform (PO).
 PiS and its satellite parties in the “United Right” coalition will not be blocked by an adversarial head of state.
 The high turnout, at 68 percent, gives the right-nationalist party an even greater mandate.

 The election split Poland almost down the middle: 51 percent for the incumbent president, 49 percent for Trzaskowski.
 The divide has been explained in both the Western and Polish media by a familiar trope.
 On the one side there are the tolerant, cosmopolitan liberals; on the other the conservative, plebian populists.
 While this formula does illustrate certain dimensions of the split, it overemphasizes the differences between the parties.